Introduction To Learn Forex Trading

 A trend line depicts these points of support & resistance for price.

-A trend line is a straight diagonal line that connects two or more price points & then extends into the future to act as line of support or resistance.
+A trend line is a straight line that joins two or more price points and then goes into the future to act as a place of support or resistance.

-- The overall direction of price movement upwards/downwards.
+- The general direction of price movement upwards/downwards.

 - The strength of current price movement and

-- Where future support & resistance of the current price movement are likely to be located at.
+- Where future support & resistance of the present price movement are likely to be located at.

 If a trend line forms in a certain direction then the price mostly move in that particular direction for a period of time until a time when the trend-line breaks-out.